rodmachen/rodmachen.com/app/_posts/writing/2013-10-17-sarah-ruhl-talks-writing-motherhood.md

 <p dir="ltr">
   She now does her writing out of the house, but her children stay front and center in a life that continues to find professional success along with familial satisfaction.
 For her, there is no other way.
 </p>

+(This article was <a href="http://www.austinchronicle.com/daily/books/2013-10-17/sarah-ruhl-talks-writing-and-motherhood/" target="_blank">originally published</a> by the Austin Chronicle on October 17, 2013.)